Google Lens can now automatically translate screenshots

-San Francisco, April 28 (IANS) Google Lens can now automatically translate texts in screenshots for devices running Android 11 or above.
+San Francisco: Google Lens can now automatically translate texts in screenshots for devices running Android 11 or above.

 According to 9To5Google, users can now take a screenshot of a foreign language and let Google Lens do the translation without any intermediate step.